Safe Mercury Amalgam Removal Technique (SMART) is a safety protocol from IAOMT (International Academy of Oral Medicine and Toxicology).

 - The presence of an alternative filling material gives peace of mind to the patient.

-Our professionals follow all SMART guidelines from IAOMT to remove amalgam from the tooth or teeth.
+At EuroMed Clinic our dentists follow all SMART guidelines from IAOMT to remove amalgam from the tooth or teeth.
 We have all the necessary machines, equipment, and tools to perform this procedure.

 Part 1: Initial Preparation: Initial preparation is an important part and we try to ensure the following precautionary measures before we get started: